axibase/atsd/portals/portal-settings.md

 ## Layout

-Widget are positioned on the portal page using a **grid** layout.
+Widgets are positioned on the portal page using a **grid** layout.
 The dimensions of the grid are specified under the `[configuration]` tag.

 ```ls
 [configuration]